Reinhard Marx: Homosexuality, gay rights, and the Church

 In 2011, Marx was reported as saying that the Catholic Church "has not always adopted the right tone" toward LGBT people.
 He went on to add that, while he cannot officially bless a union between two people of the same sex, he can (and implicitly will) pray for their relationship if asked.
 "Homosexuality is not a sin.
-It corresponds to a Christian attitude” Marx said, but this directly goes against the teaching of the Catholic Church.
+It corresponds to a Christian attitude" Marx said.
 Marx also admitted to blessing same-sex couples.

 In 2014, Marx responded in an interview to the issues under consideration at the Synod of Bishops concerning the Church's treatment of people that are gay: "I have the impression that we have a lot of work to do in the theological field, not only related to the question of divorce, but also the theology of marriage.
 I am astonished that some can say, "Everything is clear" on this topic.
 Things are not clear.
 It is not about church doctrine being determined by modern times.
 It is a question of aggiornamento, to say it in a way that the people can understand, and to always adapt our doctrine to the Gospel, to theology, in order to find in a new way the sense of what Jesus said, the meaning of the tradition of the church and of theology and so on.
 There is a lot to do".
 He went on to say, "Take the case of two homosexuals who have been living together for 35 years and taking care of each other, even in the last phases of their lives.
 How can I say that this has no value?"

 At the 2015 Synod in Rome, Marx urged his fellow bishops that, "We must make it clear that we do not only judge people according to their sexual orientation. ...If a same-sex couple are faithful, care for one another and intend to stay together for life God won't say 'All that doesn't interest me, I'm only interested in your sexual orientation.'"